How to View Time-Location Diagram

 The initial look of the time-location diagram for any project is presented in the image below.

 Chart customization can be done using the “Customize Codes” option.
 Using this dialog, users can choose whether the come bar will be presented or not, choose the graphical type that will be associated with the specific code and the object’s colors as well.

 Chart’s customization is performed with the following steps:

-1. Using the check-boxed in the “Display” column, user decides whether that particular shape will be presented in the view or not;
+1. Using the check-boxed in the “Display” column, the user decides whether that particular shape will be presented in the view or not;

 2. Each field from the “Code Type” column contains drop-down list with the available shapes.
-By default, all codes have “Line” type, but user can change it.
+By default, all codes have “Line” type, but the user can change it.

 3. Changing the color of specific code is done by using the features in the “Code Style” section.
 User can change the “Main Color” and the “Border Color”.

 4. Assigning start and finish shapes can be done by using the eponymous functionalities from the “Code Style” section.